 Daniel joined Watsi on November 26th, 2016.
 One year ago, Daniel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Daniel's most recent donation traveled 8,700 miles to support Loveness, a future doctor from Tanzania, to find clubfoot treatment so she can walk easily and go after her dreams.
+Daniel's most recent donation traveled 8,700 miles to support Abdi, a newborn baby from Tanzania, to fund surgery to heal his birth condition so he can grow up active.

 Loveness is a charming, friendly and smart girl who is currently in the 8th grade.
 She is a charismatic girl who makes friends easily.
 Loveness wishes to be a doctor in the future, and she is already working hard towards fulfilling her dreams.
 Her best subjects are mathematics, science, biology, and physics.
 She says English as a subject is giving her a hard time, but she is determined to keep improving.
 She enjoys drawing and painting in her spare time.
 Loveness lost her mother when she was just two years old.
 After her mother passed away, her aunt on her mother’s side decided to take Loveness and raise her as her own daughter because, she shared, the father had a hard time managing by himself.
 Loveness has clubfoot of her right foot.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
 Fortunately, Loveness traveled to visit our medical partner's care center, Arusha Lutheran Medical Centre.
 There, surgeons will perform clubfoot repair surgery on June 7th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $935 to fund Loveness's clubfoot repair.
 After treatment, she will be able to walk easily.
 Loveness says, “I wish I could have my foot treated so that I can walk normally.”